mbuxmann/fare/README.md

 # Fare Website
-Fare is todo application prototype I made using ReactJS.
+Fare (fà·re) meaning "to do" in Italian is a todo application prototype I made using ReactJS.

+At the moment you are able to add a Todo Card through using the Add Todo Card form.

 ### Tech Stack
 - HTML